stanmaz/BBOalert/LibreOffice/README.md

 # Features supported by BBOalert
 - Normal text paragraphs are used as they are.
 - Unordered lists are used to define bidding sequences in a hierarchical way.
 The text line preceding the list defines the starting point of the bidding context.
-- Tables: The first column is the call and the second column is the call explanation.
-A third column may be used for comments.
-The text line preceding the table defines the starting point of the bidding context.
+- Tables: The first column is the bidding context, the second column is the call and third column is used for call explanation.
 - Frames may be used to encompass the data for better readability.
 - Comments may be used to insert hidden (not printed) code.
 - BBO suit codes can be converted to colored suit symbols using the **ReplaceCardSuitCodes** macro.
 To revert to BBO suit codes, use the **ReplaceSuitSymbols** macro.
 To enable the macros, install the LibreOffice extension: